My Favorite Sour Cream Coffee Cake

 - 1 teaspoon McCormick Vanilla Extract, homemade or store-bought

 - 1 1/2 teaspoons McCormick Ground Cinnamon

 - 1/4 cup granulated sugar

 - 1 cup chopped pecans or walnuts (optional)

-- In a mixer, cream together butter and sugar.
-Add eggs to the mixture, one at a time, beating well after each addition.
+- In the bowl of a stand mixer, cream together butter and sugar on medium-high speed for 2 minutes until light and fluffy.
+Add the vanilla and add the eggs to the mixture, one at a time, beating well after each addition.

 Recipe from my friend Natalie.